Marino Faliero, the Doge of Venice who was ‘condemned of memory’ and his portrait removed from the Great Hall at the Doge’s Palace. What did he do?

 Marino Faliero: Soldier, ruler, and coup leader

-Marino Faliero, a former Doge, was well-suited to assume the role of naval and military commander when he was elected in 13.54.
+Marino Faliero, a former Doge, was well-suited to assume the role of naval and military commander when he was elected to office in 1354.
 Faliero, despite his role as governor of the provincial towns was well-known for his propensity to take offense at minor irritations.
 Faliero once publicly slapped a bishop for being late to an official ceremony, in front of everyone.

 He was a prima donna in the Venetian court and nothing changed after he was elected Doge of Venice in 1355.
 Legend has it Faliero arrived in Venice under a thick fog that prevented him from landing at the spot where Doges are usually received.
-Faliero had to take a detour to enter the Piazzetta, where executions were held.
+Faliero had to take a detour and go through the Piazzetta, where executions were held.
 This was a sign of Faliero’s future in the position.

 Faliero hosted a ball at Doge’s Palace in 1355.
 It was a lavish affair attended by many Venetian nobles.
 Michele Steno, a young man from a patrician background, made a joke about Marino Faliero’s (much younger) wife being unfaithful to other members of his court.
 Faliero was so offended that he had the youth chased from the room.
 According to legend, Steno sneaked back into the room afterward to carve a message for the Doge.
 He wrote: “Marin Faliera dilla bella, ed la mantiene!”
 The Doge was furious and demanded that Steno be punished severely.
 Faliero’s powers were restricted after only one year of his rule.
 (Did we mention that he was quick-tempered?)
 He had to wait for a decision by the Council.
 Steno received a simple slap on his wrist after reviewing the case.
 Faliero wasn’t happy, it was obvious.